wright-group/phasematching_calc/docs/phasematching.rst

 Setting `isclose` to `True` is not equivalent to that in `solve_angle`.
 In this application, the tolerance is improved.

-`solve_frequency` returns a Sympy Set of Frequencies.
+`solve_frequency` returns a tuple:  Sympy Set of Frequencies, amount.
 It could be a single item `FiniteSet`, an `Interval`, or an `EmptySet` if no solution is found.
 An `Interval`` indicates a full range of angles are possible, which can happen if the process can be phasematcheable in that manner.
 The endpoint is usually set to Infinity (`oo`), though a future modification may end up limiting the frequency to a critical angle that may be found between layers.
+See `solve_angle` for information on what `amount` means.

 `calculate_absorbances(Iso, Las)`